Access Team Practitioner (experienced or developmental role)

 * Two years' post-registration experience

-* Two years' experience working with severe and enduring mental illness in an acute or crisis setting
+* Experience working with severe and enduring mental illness in acute or crisis settings

 * Knowledge of relapse prevention